Wedding Band Etiquette: A Guide for Couples

 Provide a Clear Timeline

-Share a detailed schedule with your wedding band well in advance.
+Share a detailed schedule well in advance.
 Include key moments such as the first dance, cake cutting, and any special announcements.
 This allows the band to prepare and ensures that the right music is played at the right time.
-A well-coordinated timeline helps keep the day flowing smoothly and avoids any awkward pauses or rushed transitions.
+A well-coordinated timeline helps the day flow smoothly and avoids any awkward pauses or rushed transitions.

 Respect the Band’s Expertise

-While it’s great to have a vision for your wedding music, remember that your band members are professionals with experience in reading the crowd and keeping the energy up.
-Trust their expertise when it comes to song selection and set lists.
-They know how to create the perfect atmosphere and keep guests dancing.
+While it’s great to have a vision for your wedding music, remember your band members are the professionals, with experience in reading the crowd and keeping the energy up.
+Trust their expertise when it comes to song selection and setlists.
+They know how to create a lively atmosphere and keep guests dancing.

 Split the Performance

 Just like any other job, musicians need breaks to rest and recharge.
 Typically, wedding bands will take a short break between their sets.
-Discuss the set timings in advance and consider arranging for a playlist to run during these times to keep the ambience alive.
-Providing refreshments for the band during their breaks is a thoughtful gesture that will be much appreciated.
+Discuss the set timings in advance and arrange for a playlist to run during this period to maintain the ambience.
+Providing refreshments for the musicians while they’re off stage is a thoughtful gesture that will be much appreciated.

 Understand the Contract